hello-robot/stretch_tutorials/internal_state_of_stretch.md

 ---
 ```

-Let's say you are intersted in only seeing the `header` component of the `/joint_states` topic, you can parse this within the rostopic command-line tool by typing the following command.
+Let's say you are interested in only seeing the `header` component of the `/joint_states` topic, you can output this within the rostopic command-line tool by typing the following command.
 ```
 rostopic echo /joint_states/header -n1
 ```